FaithOlewe/olist-ecommerce-sql-analysis/README.md

 ### Q7 — Running total of revenue and cumulative share by category (Pareto analysis)

-**Business context:** Identify whether revenue follows the 80/20 rule — a few categories driving most of the business.
+**Business context:** Identify whether revenue follows the 80/20 rule and acknowledging a few categories driving most of the business.

 ```sql
 WITH category_revenue AS (